We connect people with places to call home.

 Founded as a nonprofit in 2019, Housing Navigator Massachusetts, Inc. addresses a glaring digital divide around one of the most important choices we make – where to live.

 An outmoded system for finding affordable housing comes with a high cost and unfair burden.
-For renters, it’s hours searching online without success or taking time off from work to visit buildings in person, hoping to find openings.
+For renters, without an online “One Stop Shop”, it’s hours searching without success or taking time off from work to visit buildings in person, hoping to find openings.
 For owners and managers, it’s time-draining paperwork and bottlenecks that result from confusion around eligibility and rents.

 Access to high-quality information helps not just renters, but owners, housing advocates, homelessness providers, and housing funders.
-Moving forward, the MA Department of Housing and Community Development has mandated Navigator participation for the roughly 2,000 newly developed affordable units it funds annually.
+In partnership with us, the MA Department of Housing and Community Development has mandated Navigator participation for the roughly 2,000 newly developed affordable units it funds annually.
 This ensures our data will continue to be an up-to-date resource for all.

 Massachusetts has an affordable housing crisis